 Water is Too Hot or Too Cold

-If your running water is either too hot or too cold, there is a reasonable chance that you have the incorrect size water heater to accommodate your living space and the number of people using hot water in your home.
-If a gas water heater is undersized, the system will fail in a shorter period of time.
+If your running water is either too hot or too cold, there is a reasonable chance that you have the incorrect size water heater to accommodate your living space and the number of people relying on hot water in your home.
+If a gas water heater is undersized, the system will break down in a shorter period of time.

 Age of Your Water Heater